Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 **We don’t accept formulae without homepages!**

-Homebrew doesn’t have a description field because the homepage is always up to date, and Homebrew is not.
-That’s way less maintenance for us.
-Try `brew home qt`.
+Homebrew now has a description field (`desc`).
+Try and summarize this from the homepage.

 ## Check the build system